-This project will conduct investment grade traffic and revenue study, market research, outreach efforts, and development of monitoring and evaluation plans.
-The Florida Department of Transportation (FDOT) already funded a preliminary feasibility study.
+This project conducted an investment grade traffic and revenue study, market research, outreach efforts, and development of monitoring and evaluation plans.
+The Florida Department of Transportation (FDOT) previously funded a preliminary feasibility study.

-A proposed new lane would be added in I-95's median.
+The study evaluated adding a new lane in the median of I-95.
 A moveable zipper barrier would permit multiple lane configurations of between two and three HOT lanes in the peak direction.
 The additional lanes would use the two existing HOV lanes.
 The HOT lanes would allow multiple ingress and egress points.

-FDOT hopes to carry out this project via a public-private partnership.
+FDOT hoped to implement this project via a public-private partnership.
 A private firm or consortium would be selected to design, finance, build, and operate the HOT lanes.
 FDOT would make use of a non-profit corporation to run the facilities and issue the toll revenue bonds.
 FDOT would not permit a non-compete clause in the public-private partnership agreement.

-The overall project, which includes new ramps and several minor improvements to the mixed flow lanes, would provide a 20 percent increase in peak hour, peak direction capacity without having to widen I-95.
-The project's estimated benefits, in terms of travel time savings and reduced vehicle operating costs, are \$3.77 billion and the cost is about \$600 million.
-This produces a very impressive benefit-cost ratio in excess of 6.0.
+The overall project, which included new ramps and several minor improvements to the mixed flow lanes, would provide a 20 percent increase in peak hour, peak direction capacity without having to widen I-95.
+The project's estimated benefits, in terms of travel time savings and reduced vehicle operating costs, were predicted to be 3.77 billion and the preliminary project construction cost was about \$600 million.
+The estimates produced a very impressive benefit-cost ratio in excess of 6.0.